 The mechanism why silicone gel sheets are capable of improving the look and feel of scars is not yet completely understood.
 It could be simply because of the greater moisture retention in the skin covered by the silicone, because they decrease the tension on the scar, because they provide an additional layer of protection from bacteria, or because of other factors capable of influencing collagen breakdown and fibroblast activation.
-More studies are needed to understand exactly how and why the work.
+More studies are needed to understand exactly how and why they work.

 How to use the silicone gel sheets to improve scars?